Having an editorial content strategy is key for the growth of your blog, website or brand this year.

 Shopify – Shopify is another example of a marketing team that successfully delivers, as they receive 3.4 million organic hits from the U.S. alone each month.
 As an eCommerce strategy, this one is worth reading.

-It’s not enough to just have a content strategy in place.
-It’s not a set-it-and-forget-it type of formula.
+It’s not enough to just have a content media strategy in place.
+Also, it’s not a set-it-and-forget-it type of formula.
 It’s more important to have a good strategy in place!

 - Core.
 What’s it all about?